-Persistent absence is when a child misses 10% or more of their schooling across the school year for whatever reason, authorised and unauthorised (including illness, exclusion, holiday, etc).
-Absence at this level will damage any child's educational prospects and we expect parents' fullest support and cooperation to address this.
+Persistent absence is when a pupil misses 10% or more of their schooling across the school year for whatever reason, authorised and unauthorised (including illness, exclusion, holiday, etc).
+Absence at this level will damage any pupil's educational prospects and we expect parents' fullest support and co-operation to address this.